EengineerC/memorverse/README.md

 Once the app is running:

 - Enter a memory verse you'd like to memorize.
-- Add more and more blanked words until you got the whole thing.
+- Add more and more blanked words until you can recall the whole thing.
+- You can also type in the verse to check if you know it!

 ## Technologies Used